pypa/pip/docs/html/topics/caching.md

 ## Disabling caching

-pip's caching behaviour is disabled by passing the `--no-cache-dir` option.
+Pip's caching behaviour is disabled by passing the `--no-cache-dir` option.

 It is, however, recommended to **NOT** disable pip's caching unless you have caching at a higher level (eg: layered caches in container builds).
 Doing so can significantly slow down pip (due to repeated operations and package builds)